 - Hold the two multimeter probes against the outer terminals as the griddle or skillet heats up to the designated temperature.
 If the cycling thermostat switches off, or displays no electrical continuity, within five percent of that temperature, the part is functioning properly.
 However, if the thermostat does not switch off, or switches off prematurely, you will have likely identified the culprit behind your dryer malfunctioning.

-If you’ve determined your dryer’s cycling thermostat is defective, you’ll need to replace it with a new one.
+If you’ve determined your cycling thermostat is defective, you’ll need to replace your dryer cycling thermostat with a new one.
 But you’ll want to make sure you’re purchasing the exact thermostat that matches your dryer model.
 This is where Repair Clinic.com can be a big help, taking the guesswork out of identifying the right part.
 Simply enter the full model number of your gas or electric dryer in the Repair Clinic website search bar, then select “Thermostat” using the “Part Category” filter followed by “Cycling Thermostat” using the “Part Title” filter.
 The resulting thermostat will be the one that works with your dryer, and it won’t be a knock-off since Repair Clinic stocks genuine manufacturer replacement parts for gas and electric dryers from the biggest names in the industry, including Whirlpool, Electrolux, Kenmore, GE, Maytag, LG, and Samsung.

 Since the company went on-line in 1999, Repair Clinic has been dedicated to helping do-it-yourselfers take on their own repairs.
 This is why you’ll find thousands of instructional videos, diagrams, schematics, and articles on its website to guide you, step-by-step, through repairing gas and electric dryers, along with all other major home appliances, outdoor power equipment, and heating and cooling products.
 Check out the site’s video library to see if there is a video showing you how to replace the cycling thermostat on your particular dryer model.